i30817/libretrofuzz/README.rst

 These programs, for each game label on a playlist, download the most similar named image to display in retroarch.

-There are several options to fit unusual labels and increase fuzziness, but you can just run them to get the most restrictive default (require exact matches after the standard heuristics).
-If you still want more thumbnails, using ``libretro-fuzz --min 100 --delay 5 --delay 5`` works (lowering ``--min`` increases fuzz), with some delays introduced before and after downloading to check if you want to keep the game selected for the thumbnails.
+There are several options to fit unusual labels and increase fuzziness, but you can just run them to get a adequate default that is neither too strict or lax.

+If you still want more thumbnails, using ``libretro-fuzz --min 80 --delay 5 --delay 5`` works (smaller ``--min`` increases fuzz), with some delays introduced to check if you want to keep the game selected for the thumbnails.
+If you prefer only exact matches, use `--min 100`.

 If you use ``libretro-fuzz``, it will download for a single playlist by asking for the playlist and system if they're not provided.
 If you use ``libretro-fuzzall``, it will download for all playlists with standard libretro names, and will skip custom playlists.